Affine Logarithmic HLS and Beckner-Type Logarithmic Sobolev Inequalities: The affine logarithmic HLS inequality

-By employing this decomposition, we establish the following anisotropic version of Lemma \ref{CL}, where the Euclidean norm is replaced by the gauge function of an origin-symmetric star-shaped set $K$.
+By employing this decomposition, we establish the following anisotropic version of Lemma \ref{CL}, where the Euclidean norm is replaced by the gauge function of a star-shaped set $K$.
 This approach follows the anisotropic fractional norms introduced by Ludwig \cite{Lud1,Lud2}, which were further developed in \cite{HL1,HL2,HL3}.

-\begin{lemma} Suppose $f\in L^1(\rn)$ is non-negative and satisfies \eqref{cond1}.
+\begin{lem} Suppose $f\in L^1(\rn)$ is non-negative and satisfies \eqref{cond1}.
 Assume $K\subset \rn$ is a {star-shaped set} with measurable radial function and $|K|>0$.
 Then

 For $f^{\star}$ strictly symmetric decreasing, there is equality if and only if